jbrr/the_pivot/README.md

-## Earmarked2
+## Earforked

-Earmarked2 is an extension of a project built by other Turing School students: @roseak, @bad6e, @travishaby, and @mcschatz.
+Earforked is an extension of a project built by other Turing School students: @roseak, @bad6e, @travishaby, and @mcschatz.

 Their repository can be found here: